tom-englert/Nullable.Extended/README.md

 warning if flow analysis reports that access is safe.

 - This may not cover all cases, but the most ubiquitous.
-- You may need at least MSBuild 16.8 so have suppressions work correctly.
+- You may need at least MSBuild 16.8 to get suppressions work correctly.

 ### Managing Null Forgiving Operators